pablgonz/demopkg-jw/README.md

 One of the advantages of `l3build` is its portability between operating systems and the amount of _pre-defined_ functions to generate documentation and regression testing.
-This tool is also very useful for package developers or users who want to share and automate your LaTeX projects using Github for example.
+This tool is also very useful for package developers or users who want to share and automate your LaTeX projects using GitHub for example.

 After reading the documentation and reviewing the [_"illustrative examples"_](https://github.com/latex3/l3build/tree/master/examples)
 I have managed to make `l3build` work with a LaTeX2e package (without using regression testing).